Waterfoot Group of Doctors Cowpe RoadWaterfootRossendale, BB4 7DNTel: 01706 253300

 Out of Hours To contact a doctor out of hours ring 01706 253300.
 Your call will be automatically transferred to an NHS Direct receptionist who will take basic details and then transfer you to a triage nurse.
 Wherever possible your enquiry will be dealt with over the phone and you will be encouraged to see your own doctor or nurse during normal surgery hours.

-Dr Allcock and the nurses are piloting a new allergy testing service.
+The nurses are piloting a new allergy testing service.

 We provide a comprehensive minor surgery

-service operated by Dr Ellison and
+service operated by Dr Jameson and